cellplatform/platform-0.2.0/README.md

 ### Primary Commands (Global)

 The following global commands run from the root of the project and operate on all nested sub-modules of the system within this [monorepo](https://en.wikipedia.org/wiki/Monorepo).

-These commands also approximate the main [CI](https://github.com/cellplatform/platform-0.0.2/actions/workflows/node.esm.yml) behavior covered in this [github action steps](https://github.com/cellplatform/platform-0.0.2/actions/workflows/node.js.yml) when merging a PR into the [`main`](/tree/main) branch.
+These commands also approximate the main [CI](https://github.com/cellplatform/platform-0.0.2/actions/workflows/node.esm.yml) behavior covered in the [github action](https://github.com/cellplatform/platform-0.0.2/actions/workflows/node.js.yml) when merging a PR into the [`main`](/tree/main) branch.

 ```bash